 11. TEI file: imports a transcription that is coded according to the guidelines of the Text Encoding Initiative (TEI) in XML (see Schmidt, Th.
 2005: Time based data models and the TEI Guidelines for Transcriptions of Speech.
 Arbeiten zur Mehrsprachigkeit, Serie B.).
 Select the transcription to be imported and click „Open“.
-After the conversion, a „Cleanup-Dialog“ will allow you to clean the transcription up according to certain criteria (see „Transcription > Cleanup...“).
+After the conversion, a „Cleanup-Dialogue“ will allow you to clean the transcription up according to certain criteria (see „Transcription > Cleanup...“).
 Thereafter, the transcription will appear as a musical score in the Editor.

-12. Import via XSL stylesheet: imports an XML file in any desired format by applying a suitable XSL stylesheet that transforms the original format into a EXMARaLDA basic transcription.
+12. Import via XSL stylesheet: imports an XML file in any desired format by applying a suitable XSL stylesheet that transforms the original format into an EXMARaLDA basic transcription.
 After selecting the file to be imported, you will be asked to specify such an XSL stylesheet:

 The name of the stylesheet will be saved for the next import.